serialport/node-serialport/README.md

 **_callback (optional)_**

 Called once the write operation returns.
-The callback should be a function that looks like: `function (error) { ... }` _Note: The write operation is non-blocking.
+The callback should be a function that looks like: `function (error) { ... }`

+**Note:** The write operation is non-blocking.
 When it returns, data may still have not actually been written to the serial port.
 See `drain()`._

+**Note:** Some devices like the Arduino reset when you open a connection to them.
+In these cases if you immediately write to the device they wont be ready to receive the data.
+This is often worked around by having the Arduino send a "ready" byte that your node program waits for before writing.
+You can also often get away with waiting around 400ms.

 ### .pause ()